Dre Campbell Farm

 Bright flowers and fragrant blooms attract bees and butterflies to your garden.

 The best options include helenium, yarrow, dandelion, and perennial asters.
-Coreopsis, black-eyed Susan, sage, verbena, and cardinal flowers are also great options.
+Black-eyed Susan, sage, verbena, and cardinal flowers are also great options.

-Provide a variety of plants that bloom from spring through fall.
-This will give beneficial insects a continuous food source around your yard.
+Provide a variety of plants that bloom from spring to fall.
+This will give beneficial insects a continuous food source in your yard.

 Cardinal flowers will also attract hummingbirds.